Hey! I hope you had a great Easter.

 Happy Baby Going Single Leg at a Time

-Start off with 1 set of 2 reps on each side alternating back and forth.
-Hold the end position for 10-20 seconds.
+Start with one set of 2 reps on each side, alternating back and forth.
+Hold the end position for 10 to 20 seconds.
 The intensity is light, stretching out the hip area.

 #3 – Big Lunge Pose